popdemtech/smartsite/z-things/walkthrough-look-ahead.md

 * Do the objects of a given domain model always have the sames attributes or can different objects have different attribute structures?
 * Who is the end user of the queries for the database -- end-users of the product or business analytics tools like Tableau?

-Finally, consider overarching questions that relate to development and maintance of the database?
+Finally, consider overarching questions that relate to development and maintance of the database:
 * What is the budget for the database?
 * What is the time-budget for implementing a database?
 A developer will have more speed with technology they are already familiar with.
 * What is the experience of maintainers with the technology?
-* Is there a solution offered on the technology platform already in production (e.g. AWS, DigitalOcean)?
+* Is there a solution offered on the technology platform already in production (e.g. Heroku, AWS)?

 From questions such as these, parse out the top three considerations that are important to the decision.

-For the production of `pd-service`, I landed on three requirements and will continue the walkthrough implementing the solution:
+For the production of `my-app`, three requirements and will continue the walkthrough implementing the solution:

-* Heroku add-ons: pd-service already deployed on heroku. single click heroku addon
+* Heroku add-ons: pd-service already deployed on heroku.
+A single-click, Heroku add-on will be ideal.
-* Free tier: pd offers walkthroughs for all developers
+* Free tier: `my-app` is an open-source walkthrough that offers introductory guidance for developers of all budgets
-* SQL: Industry-standard, speed of development
+* SQL: SQL is **the** industry standard language of relational databases.
+It's likely a builder of `my-app` is already familiar with its syntax, and, if not, there are decades worth of resources to extend one's knowledge of it.

+`my-app` will use PostgreSQL as its persistent database.
+Postgres is a open-source and battle-tested SQL based database server and library.

 ---